ElasticSA/eskb_doc_vac/README.md

 e.g.
 ```
-./eskb_doc_vac setup_all kb_bsi_grundschutz
+./eskb_doc_vac setup_all kb_bsi
 ```

 setup_inference
 ---------------

-Assuming you have the E5 small model deployed, this will create the inference instance.
+This will create the inference instance, possibly triggering a model download if needed.

 setup_ingest
 ------------